go-gitea/gitea/docs/content/doc/usage/pull-request.en-us.md

 Marking a pull request as being a work in progress will prevent that pull request from being accidentally merged.
 To mark a pull request as being a work in progress, you must prefix its title by `WIP:` or `[WIP]` (case insensitive).
-Those values are configurable in your `app.ini` file :
+Those values are configurable in your `app.ini` file:

 ```ini
 [repository.pull-request]